Love Never Dies

 My heart goes out to you and your wife.
 Only time will heal the sadness you are feeling now.

-My daughter's best friend lost both of her parents, who were in their 50s, in a tragic car accident four years ago.
+My daughter's best friend lost both of her parents in a tragic car accident four years ago.
 She never got any closure on how the accident happened and it left her heart heavy for a very long time.

 My wish for you is that by sharing what I know about the accident, you will have the closure that my daughter's friend never did.